Excursions in the Nora lagoon

 A minimum of 2 and a maximum of 16 people can participate.

-Is canoeing experience required?
+Is previous experience required?

 No specific experience is required.
 Before starting, the guide will provide instructions on how to properly use the paddle to navigate the canoe efficiently and how to behave during the excursion.
 The canoes are two-seaters, and each participant will paddle independently, following the guide leading the group.